 Search Collections Online:

-Please note: the Historic Photographs and Ship Plans Section will be closed 22 December 2012–1 January 2013.
-Enquiries will be responded to after 2 January.
+Please note: the Historic Photographs and Ship Plans Section will be closed 24 December 2013–3 January 2014.
+Enquiries will be responded to from 6 January 2014.

 The National Maritime Museum looks after the largest single collection of original ships plans in the world.
 View ship plans in Collections online.